 There are tons of gear exchange groups on Facebook, including groups for specific states and activities.
-Type “outdoor gear exchange” into Facebook’s search to get started.
+Simple type “outdoor gear exchange” into Facebook’s search to get started!

 3. Browse gear at local army surplus store

-Score first aid kids, water bottles, paracord, and other basic camping and backpacking supplies at a military surplus store.
-Because brands like Gore-Tex and Polartec manufacture apparel and footwear for troops, you can also find surprisingly good deals on boots, rain gear, baselayers, and more.
+Score first aid kits, water bottles, paracord, and other basic camping and backpacking supplies at a military surplus store.
+Because brands like Gore-Tex and Polartec manufacture apparel and footwear for troops, you can also find surprisingly good deals on boots, rain gear, base layers, and more.

 However, remember that much of the military’s gear is heavier than lightweight backpacking gear.
 If you’re trying to go the ultralight route with your gear, choose items accordingly.

 4. Order gear from international marketplaces like AliExpress

 Amazon may be your go-to when it comes to online shopping, but there’s another online marketplace budget-minded gearheads will love: China-based AliExpress.

 Finding quality gear can be tricky, so it pays to do your homework.
 This Reddit thread about the best AliExpress ultralite deals is a great place to start your search.